j-a-m-l/eurocrats/examples/collecting_money/README.md

 app/controllers/my_simple_controller.rb
 ---------------------------------------
-This controller executes a payment, using an invented `MyPayment` class for performing it.
+This controller executes a payment, using a fake `MyPayment` class for performing it.
 If it fails it does not handle all different errors.